typisttech/sunny/README.txt

 = Planned features =

-* Turn on develop mode when login
-* Purge CloudFlare when Super Cache purge
 * Blacklist an IP when WP Better Secuity lockdown it

 = Things you need to know =